okx/threshold-lib/docs/Threshold_Signature_Scheme.md

 The derivation rule is similar to BIP32, where no party knows the complete private key and can only perform non-hardened derivation.
 The chaincode is generated jointly by multiple parties during the key generation phase and is not changed during the refresh phase.

-After Key Generation, each party has its own share, and all shares are related and on the same curve.
+After Key Generation, each party has its own share, and all shares are correlated and on the same curve.
 Each share can be derived along the same path to obtain a child key share, which is also on the same curve, resulting in a new set of key shares.

 ![tss-bip32](./images/tss-bip32.png)